 How to make vanilla chai spice muffins

-6. Make glaze.
+4. Make the glaze.
 In a small bowl, mix together the powdered sugar, vanilla, whole milk, and salt until you get a smooth consistency.
+Drizzle over the freshly baked muffins.

 Tips and tricks